Ben Roethlisberger's record against every NFL team

 At age 39, Ben Roethlisberger will attempt to carry his Pittsburgh Steelers on a deep postseason run, in what will likely be the final season of his 18-year career.

 A two-time Super Bowl champion, Roethlisberger already has an accomplished résumé.
 In his first NFL season, he claimed Offensive Rookie of the Year (2004).
-He has also twice led the NFL in passing (2014, 2018) and ranks sixth all time in passes completed (5,050), seventh in passing yards (60,348), and eighth in passing touchdowns (396).
+He has also twice led the NFL in passing (2014, 2018) and ranks sixth all time in passes completed and passing yards, as well as eighth in passing touchdowns.

 Let’s break down Roethlisberger's wins and losses further, by looking at his record against every NFL team in the regular season and postseason.